Our Early Beginnings

 Karrayerta Drive, Glenside

-The Kaurna term Karrayerta was recorded for the Burnside area by C.H.
-Harris, a Department of Lands surveyor in the early 20th century who had an interest in place names.
+The Kaurna term Karrayerta was recorded for the Burnside area by C H Harris, a Department of Lands surveyor in the early 20th century who had an interest in place names.
 He defined this as ‘gum trees on the margin of [a] stream’.
 A more contemporary translation might be ‘redgum country’.
-This was one of several new roads that were established as a result of the development of the Glenside Hospital Campus with the names confirmed by Council in Feb 2014.
+This was one of several new roads that were established as a result of the development of the Glenside Hospital Campus with the names confirmed by Council in February 2014.

 Kurralta House, Burnside